International Assets Investment Management LLC Makes New $204,000 Investment in Illinois Tool Works Inc. (NYSE:ITW)

 In related news, EVP John R. Hartnett sold 19,436 shares of the business’s stock in a transaction that occurred on Monday, August 10th.
 The stock was sold at an average price of $193.96, for a total transaction of $3,769,806.56.
 Following the completion of the sale, the executive vice president now owns 39,485 shares in the company, valued at $7,658,510.60.
 The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
 Also, CFO Michael M. Larsen sold 66,821 shares of the business’s stock in a transaction that occurred on Monday, August 3rd.
 The shares were sold at an average price of $187.09, for a total value of $12,501,540.89.
 Following the completion of the sale, the chief financial officer now owns 52,319 shares of the company’s stock, valued at approximately $9,788,361.71.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 143,879 shares of company stock valued at $27,240,677.
 0.79% of the stock is owned by company insiders.

-ITW has been the topic of a number of recent research reports.
-Wells Fargo & Company upped their price target on shares of Illinois Tool Works from $205.00 to $220.00 and gave the company an “overweight” rating in a research note on Friday, October 9th.
+Several equities analysts recently weighed in on the stock.
+Bank of America increased their price target on shares of Illinois Tool Works from $130.00 to $175.00 and gave the stock an “underperform” rating in a report on Monday, August 3rd.
+Credit Suisse Group raised their price objective on shares of Illinois Tool Works from $174.00 to $195.00 in a research note on Monday, August 3rd.
+Barclays initiated coverage on shares of Illinois Tool Works in a research note on Tuesday, August 25th.
+They set an “equal weight” rating and a $197.00 price objective on the stock.
+Wells Fargo & Company raised their price objective on shares of Illinois Tool Works from $205.00 to $220.00 and gave the stock an “overweight” rating in a research note on Friday, October 9th.
 They noted that the move was a valuation call.
-Bank of America raised their target price on shares of Illinois Tool Works from $130.00 to $175.00 and gave the stock an “underperform” rating in a research report on Monday, August 3rd.
-Credit Suisse Group raised their target price on shares of Illinois Tool Works from $174.00 to $195.00 in a research report on Monday, August 3rd.
-Morgan Stanley raised their target price on shares of Illinois Tool Works from $162.00 to $167.00 and gave the stock an “underweight” rating in a research report on Tuesday, October 13th.
-Finally, Barclays started coverage on shares of Illinois Tool Works in a research report on Tuesday, August 25th.
-They issued an “equal weight” rating and a $197.00 target price for the company.
-Three research analysts have rated the stock with a sell rating, thirteen have issued a hold rating and two have given a buy rating to the stock.
-The stock presently has a consensus rating of “Hold” and a consensus price target of $173.69.
+Finally, Morgan Stanley raised their price objective on shares of Illinois Tool Works from $162.00 to $167.00 and gave the stock an “underweight” rating in a research note on Tuesday, October 13th.
+Three investment analysts have rated the stock with a sell rating, thirteen have given a hold rating and two have given a buy rating to the company.
+The company presently has a consensus rating of “Hold” and a consensus target price of $173.69.

 Illinois Tool Works Company Profile